In 1939, a group of Dolbeau citizens formed a committee of industrial initiatives: one for wood, one for clothing and one for food.

 Due to the war, in 1941, the company had to close and was acquired by a citizen who sought help from the Trappists to run the business.
 The equipment then relocated to the basement of the Abbey Church.
 The company was named Bonbons Saguenay at that time.

 In 1944, the Trappists finally purchased machinery and became the sole owners under the leadership of Father Samuel Scher.
 In addition to manufacturing candy, the Trappists undertook production of Easter (chocolate) novelties.
 Over the years, the production of chocolate would become the company’s primary activity.

 However, in 1978 it was officially incorporated into a chocolate factory and its name was officially changed to today’s: La Chocolaterie des Pères Trappistes de Mistassini.

-The labour has always shared between employees from outside and the religious community which is the 100% owner of the company.
+The labour has always shared between employees from outside and the religious community which is the still the major owner of the company.
 The chocolate factory's mission is to meet the community’s needs.

 Today's chocolate factory represents decades of effort and development by the Trappist Monk community.
 This work is, also, the passion and pride of its workers that give the company its strength.